 Understanding our responsibility to participate in the spreading of the kingdom, we presently target our missional support in five different directions.
 In each of these efforts we have been helped by the cautions and recommendations provided by Brian Fikkert and Stephen Corbett in their book When Helping Hurts.

 Christ Covenant Church began supporting the work of Hearts and Hands for Haiti in 2006.
 HHH's goal is to partner with Haitian ministry leaders by equipping and training them to share the gospel and disciple believers.
 In light of this, Christ Covenant's primary focus in Haiti has been to provide leadership training for the pastors and church leaders twice a year.
 We have also assisted with summer Bible camps, provided various Biblical teaching for youth and youth leaders, and participated in "hands-on" projects as needed.
 As a church we provide financial support for Stan and Patty Wiebe (members of CCC, director of HHH), and a number of our individual members also sponsor children and students in Haiti directly through HHH.

 In 2009 a family that had been a part of our church for several years left for East Asia with the goal of planting a church among an unreached minority group within a major city.
-Christ Covenant provides the financial support for them to remain overseas as they study the language and share the gospel.
 Our desire is to send more gospel workers from our church to take part in this gospel endeavor.